romain-d/facetwp-yearly/README.md

 ## Description

-Add a new facet to filter by year and month.
+Add a new facet to filter by year.

 ## Installation